 The ProtonMail team doesn’t have access to any passwords or login credentials for privacy reasons.
 While there is a way to reset passwords and get username reminders, you’ll need to keep your individual credentials double- and triple-safe.

-It’s understandable that lots of users do not want to pay for a Gmail alternative when Google’s service is free.
-Enter Tutanota – a long-standing free email service that puts privacy first.
+It’s understandable that lots of users do not want to pay for a Gmail alternative when Google’s basic service is free.
+Enter Tuta – a long-standing free email service that puts privacy first.
+Like ProtonMail, Tuta offers free email with up to 1 GB of storage.
+It is fully encrypted with no tracking.

 - Each email uses an encrypted Transport Layer Security (TLS) connection that includes end-to-end encryption of your contacts too.